 You may realize that your hotel may not be the best for your future career.
 If your hotel hires managers from outside the hotel or commonly has managers leaving for other positions, this may be a sign that your hotel is not the best place for your career.

 The positive to this is that personal branding for your hotel will increase your branding as a future manager for other hotels.
 As you know, hotels love to hire their competitor’s previous employees, especially if your hotel is a well-known brand in the area.

 If you implement these guidelines you will see your career flourish.
-These tips can be implemented in any stage of your career whether you’re the manger, general manager or CEO.
+These tips can be implemented at any stage of your career whether you’re the manager, general manager, or CEO.
 The hospitality industry is a tight-knit community where everyone knows everyone else.
 Let your industry know you’re the future leader of your hotel and you will be sure to catch the radar of your hotel’s HR representative and finally after all your hard work and dedication get that golden opportunity to become the manager of your dreams.